rofeeqshittu/qda-algorithm-for-fault-detection/README.md

 This project is for academic and research purposes.
 Please cite appropriately if used.

 ---
-For questions or collaboration, contact Shittu Rofeeq (U21CS1046).
+For questions or collaboration, contact Rofeeq Shittu.